-I-TECH follows a Partnership Model that guides the provision of technical services and technical assistance toward local ownership and sustainability, creating projects and programs that can be integrated into national systems.
+I-TECH’s long-established Partnership Model (below) guides the provision of technical services and technical assistance toward local ownership and sustainability, creating projects and programs that can be integrated into national systems.